Hygiene for food businesses

 8. Use separate machinery and equipment, such as vacuum packing machines, slicers and mincers, for raw and ready-to-eat food.

 9. Separate cleaning materials, including cloths, sponges and mops, should be used in areas where ready-to-eat foods are stored, handled and prepared.

 10. Train your staff so they understand how to avoid cross-contamination.

-For more advice see food hygiene – an overview.
+For more advice see hygiene for food businesses.